 A close-up image of a circular saw blade cutting through wood in a woodworking shop.

-Chopping Thermal Modified Lumber
+Thermal Modified Lumber

 • Use of fine-tooth blades prevents chipping.